 We also seek to use positive responses to good behaviour, whilst not shrinking from using punishments.
 In the first instance, the form teacher will deal with poor behaviour.
-For more serious misdemeanours pupils will be sent to the Head of Pre-Prep and, if appropriate, to the Head of the Prep School.
+For more serious misdemeanours pupils will be sent to a senior teacher and, if appropriate, to the Head of the Prep School.
 In almost all cases, there will be dialogue with the pupil, reasoning through the behaviour and the fairness of any punishment.